Protect Yourself from Wix Phishing Scams: A Personal Message from Lola

 A Personal Note

 I know this can be unsettling, especially when scammers use someone’s real name or business identity.
-Please know I’m doing everything I can to stop this, and I’ll always communicate through official channels only, my website, verified email, or Wix Marketplace profile.
+Please know I’m doing everything I can to stop this.
+I’ll always communicate through official channels only—my website, verified email, or Wix Marketplace profile.

 Your vigilance matters.
 Every time you double-check a suspicious email or message, you’re helping protect not just me, but the wider creative and small business community.